-Senate passes $2.2 trillion coronavirus stimulus bill in unanimous vote
+Senate passes coronavirus stimulus bill in unanimous vote

 The bill now needs to clear the House for final passage.

-House Majority Leader Steny Hoyer, Maryland Democrat, announced during the vote that his chamber will take up the package via a voice vote at 9 a.m.
-Friday.
+House Majority Leader Steny Hoyer announced during the vote that the House will take up the package via a voice vote on Friday.

 A voice vote will be unrecorded, but members can still debate and enter their votes in the Congressional record.